Entrepreneurship Program

 ENT 382.
 Entrepreneurship in Action.
 3 Credit Hours.

 This course offers students to team up with student entrepreneurs in an incubator-like environment and to experience the realities of building a startup company.
 Students gain hands-on experience in different aspects of business, such as selling, product development, financial modeling, fundraising, while working with a student entrepreneur and a robust group of mentors.
 This course offers a unique and challenging "hand-on learning experience and allows for reflection on students' personal abilities, and their self-efficacy as entrepreneurs.
-This course requires instructor approval.
+Students who are NOT majoring in Entrepreneurship must obtain instructor approval before enrolling in the course.

 Session Cycle: Spring